Investigations-eagle/lerna-experiments/readme.md

 * `lerna clean`

-## TODO: Find answers to next questions:
+## TODO: Discuss next questions:

-* how to lazy load module with sub routes (for ex. login module) + @dosandk
-* how to crate shared libs bundle (moment + highcharts, etc.) + @skrechko
-* how to make shared ui-controls libs (without lazy loading) @skrechko
-* how to create server for mapping projects to subdomains
-* analyze pros/cons of the lerna approach (compare with nrwl/nx) +
+* where we will store our packages? artifactory?
+* do we have configuration for users permission on backend side?
+* do we need endpoint for list of applications available for user?
+Who can add this?